Boise City in Cimarron County, Oklahoma — The American South (West South Central)

 July 5, 1993

 Location.
 36° 43.79′ N, 102° 30.751′ W. Marker is in Boise City, Oklahoma, in Cimarron County.
 Marker is at the intersection of Main Street (State Highway 325) and Cimarron Avenue (U.S. 385), on the right when traveling west on Main Street.
+Marker is at the northeast corner of the traffic circle.
 Touch for map.
-Marker is at the northeast corner of the traffic circle.
 Marker is in this post office area: Boise City OK 73933, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
 The Mormon Battalion in the Oklahoma Panhandle (within shouting distance of this marker); Santa Fe Trail (approx. 9.3 miles away); a different marker also named The Santa Fe Trail (approx. 9.3 miles away).